 Cover letter outline template

-Here’s a basic cover letter outline you can use to get started writing:
+Here’s a basic cover letter outline you can copy and paste into your own doc:

 [Hiring Manager’s Name]